ploomber/sql/course-material/advanced-querying-techniques/subqueries.md

 ### Subquery in SELECT

-The query belows results in the average loan amount for each "account_id" by having a subquery in the `SELECT` clause.
+The query belows results in the average loan amount for each `account_id` by having a subquery in the `SELECT` clause.

 ```{code-cell} ipython3
 %%sql